-According to the Collaborative for Academic, Social, and Emotional Learning (CASEL), social and emotional skills are an important part of how students “…acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions.”
+According to the Collaborative for Academic, Social, and Emotional Learning (CASEL), social and emotional skills are an important part of how students “acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions.”
+There are myriad ways you can incorporate social emotional learning (SEL) throughout physical education class and at recess.

-There are a myriad of ways you can incorporate social emotional learning (SEL), throughout Physical Education class and at recess and enable students to practice the five core competencies of SEL as defined by CASEL: self-management, relationship skills, responsible decision making, social awareness, and self-awareness.
-Consider choosing a specific SEL competency to focus on during each class period, making sure to comment on student successes in those areas and emphasizing activities that help them to practice the skills involved.
-Take advantage of activities, educational games, videos, and webinars created specifically to emphasize social emotional learning.
+Physical education enables students to practice the five core competencies of SEL as defined by CASEL: self-management, relationship skills, responsible decision-making, social awareness, and self-awareness.
+Consider choosing a specific SEL competency to focus on during each class period.
+Make sure to comment on student successes in those areas and emphasize activities that help them to practice the skills involved.
+Take advantage of activities, educational games, videos, and webinars created specifically to emphasize SEL.

-Here are some ideas to help you include activities related to the five core competencies in your Physical Education class.
+Here are some ideas to help you include activities related to the five core competencies of social emotional learning in your physical education class.

-Self-Management: Teach your students the concept of Spirit of the Game (SOTG) and what that means.
+Teach your students the concept of Spirit of the Game (SOTG) and what it means.
 One idea is to show your students a brief video of an athlete or sports figure who exemplifies this concept.
-For example, I have often used this video about Peyton Manning to aid in teaching.
+For example, I have often used the video below about Peyton Manning to aid in teaching.
 Once the video is over, have a short discussion with your class about what they saw and felt.

-Relationship Skills: Help students learn how to celebrate each other’s successes, whether they win or lose.
+Help students learn to celebrate each other’s successes, whether they win or lose.
 When we as adults work with another person or collaborate, we usually acknowledge them and thank them for their time and effort.
-Kids do not inherently know how to do that, so we need to teach them.
-This free webinar is a great way to get some easy-to-use ideas on how to add fun, laughter, and acknowledgement to your classroom atmosphere.
+Kids do not inherently know how to do that, so it’s up to us to teach them.
+This free webinar about celebrating student successes is a great source of easy-to-use ideas to add fun, laughter, and acknowledgment to your classroom atmosphere.

-Responsible Decision Making: Give your students the opportunity to participate in team building activities.
-One activity that is simple and fun is called Duct Tape Descent.
+Give your students the opportunity to participate in team-building activities.
+One simple and fun activity is called Duct Tape Descent.

 Directions for Duct Tape Descent: